mathdesilva/Game-of-Life/README.md

 # Conway's Game of Life

-An Programming Language project to make a Conway's Game of Life using C++.
+A Programming Language project to make a Conway's Game of Life using C++.
 The main goal with this project is to learn more about classes, dynamic allocation and others C++ features.

 ## How to use:
 Run the project using `./life [<options>] <input_file_dir>`: